-All four of our high quality Prepaid Funeral Plans guarantee to cover the funeral director costs as well as the crematorium fee and ministers fee included in your Plan.
+All four of our high quality Prepaid Funeral Plans guarantee to cover funeral director costs, as well as the crematorium fee and ministers fee included in your Plan.
 However, as burial costs vary significantly across the UK and are beyond our control, Dignity is unable to cover these additional costs.

 Instead, our Plans include a generous contribution of £1,220 towards these services which increases each year in line with RPI inflation.

 In 2017, the average cost of a burial funeral was £4,800, the cost of a burial can be split into two essential parts, these consist of:

 - The exclusive right of burial (EROB) – this is the physical space itself, often known as the burial plot.

 - The interment – this fee is for the preparation of the burial plot or grave.

 The burial plot, or grave, is a cost which will vary widely throughout the UK, as it is set by the council.
 Similar to property prices, it will depend on where in the country you choose to be buried.

 The 2017 Fairer Finance Research Report found that one of the largest differentials in price for burial funerals is the cost of a burial plot.
 This can range from as little as £280 to upwards of £5000.

 You may also need to consider maintenance and monument fees when opting for a burial.
 Councils often charge maintenance fees, covering tasks such as grass cutting and insurance for the burial plot.
 However, family members will often be responsible for maintaining gravestones and memorial plots.